Nico-Curti/PhDthesis/docs/md/Chapter1/Implementation/Couples.md

 ## Combinatorial algorithm

-The most computational time expensive step of the algorithm is certainly the couples evaluation.
+The most computational time-expensive step of the algorithm is certainly the couples evaluation.
-From a computation point-of-view this step requires `(O(N^2))` operations for the full set of combination.
+From a computation point-of-view this step requires `(O(N^2))` operations for the full set of combinations.
-Since we want to perform also an internal Leave-One-Out cross validation for the couple performances estimation we have to add a `(O(S-1))` to the algorithmic complexity.
+Since we want to perform also an internal Leave-One-Out cross validation for the couple performances estimation, we have to add a `(O(S-1))` to the algorithmic complexity.
 Let's focused on some preliminary considerations before the implementation discussion:

 * **Performances:** we aim to apply our method on large datasets since we have to focused on time performances of the code and particularly on this step (identified as bottleneck).
-  To reduce as much as possible the call stack inside our code we should perform the entire code with the small number of functions as possible and possibly inside a unique main.
+  To reduce as much as possible the call stack inside our code, we should perform the entire code with the small number of functions as preferably and possibly inside a unique main.
   Moreover we can simplify the for loop and take care of the automatic code vectorization performed by the optimizer at compile time (SIMD, *Single Instruction Multiple Data*).
   A further optimization step to take in count is related to the cache accesses: the use of custom objects inside the code should benefit from cache accesses (AoS vs SoA, *Array of Structure* vs *Structure of Arrays*).